NoorGuru/NoorGuru/content/technical-interview-preparation-kit/index.md

 title: "Technical Interview Preparation Kit"
 draft: false
 showToc: true
-description: I used to have some cheat sheets around to prepare myself for any incoming technical interview, so I thought it would be a better idea to gather them here for a quicker access.
+description: I used to have some cheat sheets around to prepare myself for any incoming technical interview, then I thought it would be a better idea to gather them here for a quicker access.
 date: 2021-06-13
 slug: technical-interview-preparation-kit
 ---
+_Updated on Nov 1st, 2022_

 # Introduction
-I used to have some cheat sheets around to prepare myself for any incoming technical interview, so I thought it would be a better idea to gather them here for a quicker access.
+I used to have some cheat sheets around to prepare myself for any incoming technical interviews, then I thought it would be a better idea to gather them here for a quicker access.
-It could help someone else to prepare quickly as well!
+It could help someone else to prepare quickly as well :)

 ***Important Notes:***
-> - ***This work will be always an in-progress work, I will keep updating this guide as I find any relevant materials***.
+> - ***This work is an in-progress work, I will keep updating this guide as I find new relevant materials***.
 > - The order might not be so relevant.
 Pick and choose what you need to review.

 ---